 Straps, from least to most support: Crisscross, tank top, racerback

-Encapsulation: Individual cups supporting each breast; Little to no compression; Support: Least support; Best for low-impact activities; Yoga, walking, light weight-lifting
+Encapsulation: Individual cups to support each breast; Little to no compression; Support: Least support; Best for low-impact activities; Yoga, walking, light weight-lifting

-Compression: Most amount of compression to provide stability; No built-in cups; Support: Hiking, biking, moderate weight-lifting
+Compression: Most amount of compression to provide stability; No built-in cups; Recommended for cup sizes A–B; Support: Hiking, biking, moderate weight-lifting

-Compression & encapsulation: Combination of encapsulation and compression; Individual cups molded into design; Compression to provide stability; Provides the greatest amount of support of the three types; Best for larger breasts; Support: Best for high-impact activities; Running, high-intensity weight-lifting, martial arts/combatives
+Compression and Encapsulation: Combination of encapsulation and compression; Individual cups molded into design; Compression to provide stability; Provides the most support of the three types; Best for larger breasts (cup sizes C–D); Support: Best for high-impact activities; Running, high-intensity weight-lifting, martial arts/combatives

-How to measure: Measure your rib cage just below your breasts.
-The tape measure shoul be snug but not so tight that it is hard to breathe.
+- Measure your rib cage just below your breasts.
+The tape measure should be snug but not so tight that it is hard to breathe.
 Round down to the nearest inch.

-- Use the table below to find your band size based on your rib-cage measurement.
+- Use the top table on the right to find your band size based on your rib-cage measurement.

 - Measure around the fullest part of your breasts.
 Make sure the tape measure across your back stays parallel to the floor.
 Round up to the nearest inch.

 - Subtract your rib-case measurement in Step 1 from your bust measurement in Step 3.
 The difference in inches is your suggested cup size.
 If you’re between sizes, round up.